lwotcynna/nvim/readme.md

 | `Ctrl-v` | Paste |
 | `jk` | back to NORMAL mode |

-For other keybinding and mapping, see `settings/maps.vim`
+For other keybindings and mappings, see `settings/maps.vim`

 ## Installation
 First, install Neovim on Termux